 I was born and raised in Philadelphia, in the United States, and have been living in Berlin, Germany for more than twenty years.
-I started practicing Iyengar style hatha yoga in New York thirty-five years ago as a nineteen-year-old college student.
-I knew right away that I had found "something" that gave me a sense of deep inner calm and relaxation and that my body felt more balanced and alive than ever before.
+I started practicing Iyengar yoga in New York thirty-five years ago as a nineteen-year-old college student.
+I knew right away that I had found something that gave me deep inner calm and relaxation and that my body felt more balanced and alive than ever before.

 Iyengar yoga is unique in the field of yoga for many reasons.
 We teachers undergo rigorous training - a three-year teaching training with prior years required and teaching exams that we must pass before becoming certified.
 I have had six exams and am a Senior Intermediate II (Level 3) teacher, which means that I am qualified to work with people of all health conditions and train teachers.
 I'm a Certified Yoga Therapist through the International Association of Yoga Therapists (IAYT) and an Assessor for yoga teacher exams in Germany and abroad and co-direct the Iyengar Yoga Zentrum Berlin.